 After you have made the decision or are leaning toward a choice about adoption, it is important to know that you do have options.
 Something to consider when you are thinking of placing your child for adoption is what type of adoption you would hope for.
-For some people, adoption is a great option for them because there is often the option for open adoption.
+For some people, an adoption is a great option because there is often the option for open adoption.
 It is important to note that many adoption agencies support the process of allowing a child’s birth parents to choose the adoptive family with whom their child is placed.
 With this, it is great to be able to have the option to choose a family that values or is okay with open adoption.
 It is important to remember that in many states, open adoption is not legally enforceable.
-However, there may be some stipulations that can be added to the agreement or an honorary agreement drawn up for an open adoption.
+However, there may be some stipulations that can be added to the agreement or an honorary agreement drawn up for open adoption.

 For adoptive parents who support open adoption, we understand the value of open adoption and would not have it any other way if given the choice.
 I completely understand that open adoption is healthier for my children and because it is possible, I feel very blessed.
-If you are hoping for an open adoption, it may be great to find an adoptive family who will let you have the contact or updates that you feel comfortable with in your situation.
+If you are hoping for open adoption, it may be great to find an adoptive family who will let you have the contact or updates that you feel comfortable with within your situation.
 If you want a closed adoption option, this is something to think about as well.
-If, for some reason, you need that security or choose not to be involved in any way, you may also choose a family who has that as their wish as well or will support you in your decision.
-The importance being that you will likely be able to choose the adoptive family with whom your child is placed or be a part of that process.
+If for some reason, you need that security or choose not to be involved in any way, you may also choose a family who has that as their wish as well or will support you in your decision.
+The importance is that you will likely be able to choose the adoptive family with whom your child is placed or be a part of that process.

 If you are still on the fence about placing your child for adoption, that is completely okay and normal.
 Placing a child is not something that you will necessarily ever feel 100 percent sure about.
 It is a huge decision that will change your life forever.
 I don’t say that to scare you, but rather simply as a fact.
 It is definitely a decision worth taking time to consider.
 One thing you can do when you are considering placing your child for adoption is to gather information.
-It is important to be well-informed to make your decision.
+It is important to be well informed to make your decision.
 Call various adoption professionals or agencies in your area to gather information.
 Many will be willing to even sit down with you and chat.
-None of this is you committing to place your child but rather gathering information.
+None of this is you committing to placing your child but rather gathering information.

-If you feel pressured by any adoption professional, find another professional in your area.
-These agencies and professionals should not make you feel pressured in this time, but rather they should support and treat you with compassion.
+If you feel pressured by an adoption professional, find another professional in your area.
+These agencies and professionals should not make you feel pressured at this time, but rather they should support and treat you with compassion.
 Any ethical adoption agency or professional knows that this time is delicate for you and will understand how hard the decision to place a child can be.
-It is equally important to find an adoption agency that provides you with legal representation that differs from the legal representation of the adoptive family.
+It is equally important to finding an adoption agency that provides you with legal representation that differs from the legal representation of the adoptive family.
 You will want someone who is advocating solely for you and representing you throughout the legal process of adoption.

-You are not committing to place your child until placement occurs.
+You are not committing to placing your child until placement occurs.
 While it is important to be relatively sure before entering the adoption process, things may change and that is okay and your legal right.
 Once your child is born, you may decide that you would like the parent and have the opportunity to back down depending on the length of time that has passed since the child’s birth and the regulations on adoption in your state.
 This is something that you should be well-informed of by any adoption professional.
 An adoption professional should advocate for adoptive families and also for you.
 If you do not feel completely informed about your rights, seek outside counsel or a different adoption professional.

 It is completely normal and expected that placing your child for adoption is not an easy decision.
-Take the time to think through your options before choosing placement.
+Take the time to think through your options before choosing a placement.
 You may be sure that adoption is what you want to choose and that is great if that is true for you.
 If you are unsure, that is completely normal as well.
 Take whatever time you need and do not feel pressured either way.
 Spend time with those you trust, speak at length with anyone involved in the adoption, and take the time to gather information before making your decision.
 Make sure that you are involved with an adoption agency or professional who is ethical and recommended by those in your area.
 You will want somebody to advocate for you.
 A good adoption professional should be compassionate, loving, supportive, and understanding.
 You should feel at ease and informed of your rights throughout the process.
 Make sure that the decision is yours in the end and that you advocate for your rights and for the type of adoption you hope for both you and your child.